AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/images-and-files/delete-an-uploaded-image-or-file.md

    >[!CAUTION]
    >
-   >Deleted images and files are completely removed from Marketo and cannot be recovered. &nbsp;They will no longer be displayed on any landing pages or emails where they were in use.
+   >Deleted images and files are completely removed from Marketo and cannot be recovered.
+They will no longer be displayed on any landing pages or emails where they were in use.

 1. You'll be returned to the **Images** and **Files** page, where you'll see that your file has been deleted.